-Apple colored logo gave rise to rumors and speculations that the company supported members of sexual minorities.
-Generally supporting LGBT community the firm didn’t intend to demonstrate it with the logo.
-If homosexuals chose rainbow as their sign, it had nothing to do with multi-colored Apple logo.
+Apple’s colored logo gave rise to rumors and speculations that the company supported members of sexual minorities.
+Generally supporting the LGBT community the firm didn’t intend to demonstrate it with the logo.
+If homosexuals chose the rainbow as their sign, it had nothing to do with the multi-colored Apple logo.
 Rob had created the icon long before these events.

 Those who like discerning hidden meanings in everything claimed that the rainbow-striped apple is a tribute to an Englishman Alan Turing, famous mathematician and cryptologist.

-Alan tried to fight fascism using his knowledge and skills, breaking codes of secret organizations.
-When World War II was over Turing became involved into the research of artificial intelligence.
-But his scientific work didn’t save Alan from criminal conviction for homosexuality.
+Alan tried to fight fascism using his knowledge and skills, breaking the codes of secret organizations.
+When World War II was over Turing became involved in the research of artificial intelligence.
+But his scientific work didn’t save Alan from a criminal conviction for homosexuality.
 The scientist had to make a tough choice: two years in prison or hormone therapy.
 In addition to that Alan was prevented from doing cryptography.
-In the end Turing adopted a very reclusive way of life.
-At the age of 41 he committed suicide by biting a poisoned apple.
+In the end, Turing adopted a very reclusive way of life.
+At the age of 41, he committed suicide by biting a poisoned apple.

 Why the apple was colored